babelouest/glewlwyd/docs/OIDC.md

 ### Method plain allowed

-Enable this feature if you want to allow method plain in th code challenge feature.
-It is not recommended to enable this feature unless you know what you do because this feature is slightly less secure than default method S256.
+Enable this feature if you want to allow method `plain` in the code challenge feature.
+It is not recommended to enable this feature unless you know what you do because this feature is slightly less secure than default method `S256`.

 According to [the specifications](https://tools.ietf.org/html/rfc7636#section-4.2):